 - Durga, Shiva`s consort, killing the demon buffalo

 The other two main temples of Prambanan are the Vishnu temple on the north side of Shiva temple, and the Brahma temple on the south.
 Both of them contain only one large chamber with a statue inside.
-Brahma temple contains the statue of Brahma, and Vishnu temple houses the statue of Vishnu.
-Brahma and Vishnu temple both measures 20 metres wide and 33 metres tall.
+Brahma temple contains the statue of Brahma, and the Vishnu temple houses the statue of Vishnu.
+Brahma and Vishnu temple both measure 20 meters wide and 33 meters tall.

-The Candi Vishnu temple is smaller than the impressive Shiva Mahadeva temple and sits just north of it, reaching 33 m in hight.
-Ofcourse we had to walk the steep stairs up to the top plateau.
+The Candi Vishnu temple is smaller than the impressive Shiva Mahadeva temple and sits just north of it, reaching 33 m in height.
+Of course, we had to walk the steep stairs up to the top plateau.
 And it was totally worth the climb as the temple is magnificent containing reliefs telling the story of Lord Krishna who is the hero of the Mahabharata story.